btaba/DIY_Laser_Interlock/README.md

 I followed these design specifications: http://ncsu.edu/ehs/laser/

 The original design was to use a laser shutter, but I resorted to using the laser trip port found on most lasers.
 I wired a relay from the Arduino to these ports.
+All other peripheries are in the comments section of the main code.